The Triple Hoax

-The Triple Hoax is the 57th book in the Nancy Drew Mystery Series.
+The Triple Hoax is the 57th book in the Nancy Drew Mystery Stories.
 It was the first paperback Nancy Drew produced by Simon & Schuster under the Wanderer imprint in 1979, and was ghostwritten by Harriet Stratemeyer.
 It was later republished again in both Wanderer and Minstrel imprints, each time with a new cover.
 In 2005, Grosset & Dunlap reprinted it in the yellow hardback "glossy flashlight" format.
 The original edition contained six internal illustrations by Ruth Sanderson.
 These illustrations were removed in the two subsequent printings, but kept in the glossy printing.

 Plot summary

 In The Triple Hoax, Nancy, her Aunt Eloise, Bess, and George begin by going to New York to help a friend.
 There they see a performance by the Hoaxters, a group of magicians.
 These magicians take handbags and wallets from people in the audience – they do return them, but Nancy feels suspicious.

 Nancy and her friends follow leads to Mexico City, where Nancy is asked to find a child that has gone missing, and then to Los Angeles, where Nancy and her friends are threatened by the Hoaxters to try to scare them off the case.